pollfish/docs/api-documentation.md

 ### Notes for `os` (9)

-Below you can see the different enumeration values for operating system value
+Below you can see the different enumeration values for operating system param

 |  | Key      | Name            | Value
 |--|:---------|:---------------|:----------